Can’t sleep? You’re not alone.

 Sleep position: Sleeping on your side.

 How it helps: Sleeping on your side allows your airways to remain more open.
-According to research carried out by the Journal of Clinical Sleep Medicine, almost 70% of people with sleep apnoea (when breathing stops and starts) breathe better when they’re not sleeping on their back,12 and helping people to learn to sleep on their side can be a very effective treatment for sleep aponea.
+Research shows that almost 70% of people with sleep apnoea (when breathing stops and starts) breathe better when they’re not sleeping on their back,12 and helping people to learn to sleep on their side can be a very effective treatment for sleep aponea.

 We’ve explored why some sleeping positions are best for certain things, but which position defines your sleeping habits?

-- Freefall sleeper – you lie on your stomach, with your head turned to one side and your arms under or wrapped around your pillow.
+- Freefall sleeper – you lie on your stomach, with your head turned to one side and your arms under or wrapped around your pillow.13

 - Yearner sleeper – you lie on your side with your arms stretched right out in front of your body.